denizkanmaz/turg-aspnet-api/README.md

 # Turg App

 Web Api service for our e-commerce startup, Turg.
-This service involves Products and Customer Shopping Carts.
+This service involves Users, Products and Customer Shopping Carts.

 ## Setting up on dev env